Lucas Moura: 2024 recall

 In September 2024, six years after his last cap, Moura was called up for the 2026 FIFA World Cup qualifiers against Ecuador and Paraguay, and claimed that he initially thought it was a prank.
 He came on as a substitute in both matches.

 Style of play

-Credited as a quick and mobile winger, who is also powerful, creative, and technically gifted, Moura is also known for his explosive acceleration, agility, jumping, and pace – both on and off the ball –, as well as his movement, and his excellent dribbling skills, in particular his use of trickery and feints, which make him a dangerous offensive threat.
+Credited as a quick and mobile winger, who is also powerful, creative, and technically gifted, Moura is also known for his explosive acceleration, agility, leaping ability, and speed, as well as his movement, and his dribbling skills, in particular his use of trickery and feints, which make him a dangerous offensive threat.
 A versatile player, he is also capable of playing in several positions, and has also been deployed as a forward, in midfield, as a support striker, or even as an attacking midfielder behind the strikers.
-However, he has been accused of being inconsistent in the media, in particular in his youth, while his vision and decision–making have also been cited as weaknesses to his game.
+However, he has been accused of being inconsistent in the media, in particular in his youth, while his vision and decision-making have also been cited as weaknesses to his game.